 One Small Clue has announced that Grace, their brilliant workflow-oriented sampler VST plugin for Windows, is now re-released as a freeware virtual instrument.
 It is one of the best free VST instruments you can download right now.

 Grace was introduced in October last year, as a commercial product priced at $29.
 As of today, the full version of Grace is being offered as a free download on the One Small Clue website, without any feature limitations.

 The instrument’s structure should look quite familiar to pretty much anyone who’s used a sampler before.
-It is laid out into four main sections: the patch browser on the left, accompanied by the sample editor, the voice controls and the modulation slots on the right.
+It is laid out into four main sections: the patch browser on the left, accompanied by the sample editor, the voice controls, and the modulation slots on the right.
 The sample mapping panel is tucked away in a separate tab, accessible by clicking the “Sample Map” button located right above the sample editor window.

-Hovering different parts of the interface displays different visualization aids as an overlay on top of the sample editor window, which is a really cool touch.
+Hovering different parts of the interface displays various visualization aids as an overlay on top of the sample editor window, which is a really cool touch.
 For example, hovering the mouse pointer over the filter section activates a spectrum analyzer overlay in the sampler editor, whereas hovering over one of the ADSR envelopes shows the envelope diagram.
 Pretty neat!See also: Free Sampler VST Plugins

 After creating several patches, I’ve accidentally figured out that the vertical scroll bar on the right side of the piano roll actually controls the horizontal zoom.
-It’s just a minor UX issue really and I totally got used to it as soon as I realized how that works, but it goes to show that the interface could do with just a tiny little bit of extra polish.
+It’s just a minor UX issue really, and I totally got used to it as soon as I realized how that works, but it goes to show that the interface could do with just a tiny little bit of extra polish.

-Following a similar workflow ethic as the one we’ve seen in One Small Clue’s amazing Poise drum sampler, every possible action can be achieved in no more than just a couple of clicks.
+Following a similar workflow ethic like the one we’ve seen in One Small Clue’s amazing Poise drum sampler, every possible action can be achieved in no more than just a couple of clicks.
 Building an entirely new preset from scratch (with modulations and everything else) is most often done in a matter of minutes.

 To build a new patch, simply open the mapping panel and drag the samples onto the piano roll.
-You can also import the samples by loading a SFZ patch.
-Each imported sample will create a new sample zone and these can be stretched across the keyboard, stacked into velocity layers and tweaked using volume, pan and pitch controls.
+You can also import the samples by loading an SFZ patch.
+Each imported sample will create a new sample zone, and these can be stretched across the keyboard, stacked into velocity layers, and tweaked using volume, pan, and pitch controls.

 I was pleasantly surprised by the legato mode implementation.
 It works exceptionally well for adding portamento to sampled lead sounds.
-All of the available filter models sound very nice and the comb filter is loads of fun when used with percussive sounds and other short samples, especially if you modulate its frequency by an LFO.
+All of the available filter models sound very nice, and the comb filter is loads of fun when used with percussive sounds and other short samples, especially if you modulate its frequency by an LFO.

 To set up a modulation connection, pick one of the available modulation slots and then either CTRL + click a knob, or simply drag the outer edge of a knob.
 A light-blue colored shadow shows the amount of applied modulation.
 That’s all there is to it!
-You can also modulate a modulation source by another mod source, or temporarily mute a certain modulation source without deleting its assigned connections.
+You can also modulate a modulation source by another mod source, or temporarily mute a specific modulation source without deleting its assigned connections.

 If you feel confused at any point while using Grace, you can access the user manual right from the main menu.
 The user manual is well-written and clearly explains all of the plugin’s features.
 You probably won’t ever have to use it at all, but it’s still good to know that a handy set of instructions for a new instrument in your plugin arsenal is just one click away.